Bharti-Parmar/Fetching-and-Checking-Data-From-JSON-Data-By-Using-Javascript/README.md

 # Fetching-and-Checking-Data-From-JSON-Data-By-Using-Javascript
-Extra Mini Project ;-) for Question  / Answer fetching and checking by using JSON data in Javascript.
+Mini Project ;-) for Question  / Answer fetching and checking by using JSON data in Javascript.

 # Tools
 Xampp, Atom, Sublime, Ubuntu OS